Halcyoninae/Halcyon_v2/README.md

 This program uses a heavily modified version of [this](https://github.com/RalleYTN/SimpleAudio) framework with my own implementations to improve performance and fit with the needs of this program.
 If you are going to use the framework, you should not use the JAR from this repository.
-Instead, use it from here: https://github.com/exoad/SimpleAudio/releases/tag/1.0ex
+Instead, use it from here: https://github.com/exoad/SimpleAudio/releases/tag/1.0ex as there might be broken implementations that might not work from this project's inclusion of the framework.

+This engine currently enables playing wav & mp3.
+However, soon it will allow for other types (check [features](./docs/FEATURES.txt/)

 ## Current